WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 A filter that applies to all blocks returning a WP Element in the `save` function.
 This filter is used to add extra props to the root element of the `save` function.
 For example: to add a className, an id, or any valid prop for this element.

-The filter receives the current `save` element's props, a block type and the block attributes as arguments.
+The filter receives the current `save` element's props, a block type, and the block attributes as arguments.
 It should return a props object.

-_Example:_

-Adding a background by default to all blocks.
+The following example adds a red background by default to all blocks.

 ```js
 function addBackgroundColorStyle( props ) {